 The National Planning Policy Framework (NPPF) sets out that planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities and opportunities for new provision.
 Specific needs and quantitative and qualitative deficiencies and surpluses in local areas should also be identified.
 This information should be used to inform what provision is required in an area.

-The Strategy is therefore a key supporting document to the Local Plan.
+The strategy is therefore a key supporting document to the local plan process.

 Open spaces contribute to the health, well-being, cultural heritage, landscape, education, climate change mitigation, biodiversity and movement for people and wildlife.
-It is therefore vital to know and understand what provision currently exists and what the priorities and requirements are for the future.
+The document does not look to provide detail on all these topics but to act as a signpost to the more specific and detailed strategies which exist.